Vanessa Rousso: Endorsements

 Rousso is regarded as one of the sexiest poker players in the world, ranking 18th by Bleacher Report in 2010, and in the top 20 by Maxim in 2010.

 Rousso has worked with American Poker Player, writing on game theory, and worked with Forbes, teaching poker to its "100 Most Powerful Women".

 Non-poker activities

 Rousso appeared on Million Dollar Challenge in 2009.
 She was a celebrity judge on Bank of Hollywood where she helped award some of her own money to contestants.
 She was a contestant on season 17 of the reality television show Big Brother in 2015, finishing in third place.

 Rousso has become a music producer and DJ and has formed a DJ Duo called N1TEL1TE with her wife Melissa Ouellet.
 The duo released their first song, "Kiss Face", in February 2017.

 Personal life

-In 2015, at the wrap party for Big Brother, Rousso announced her engagement to her long-term girlfriend Melissa Ouellet.